edanalytics/earthmover_edfi_bundles/assessments/NWEA_Map/README.md

 # Maintenance notes

+### Assessment ID
+The `assessmentIdentifier` used in this repo is "NWEA-Map."
+Some implementations may wish to spell or format this differently (e.g. "NWEA-MAP").
+Double check your implementation and, if necessary, update the following files prior to running:
+  - seeds/assessments.csv
+  - templates/objectiveAssessments.jsont
+  - templates/studentAssessment.jsont

+### Codegen
 There's an included file called `score_codegen.py` which uses the data in the seed tables to generate the long jinja snippets in the `jsont` files.

 Whenever the Map file changes format, we only need to add rows to `assessmentReportingMethodDescriptors.csv` (and change the `is_deprecated` field for any deprecated columns).